 For these sorts of people, it is all about control, control, control.
 They don’t CARE about truth.
 They care about controlling what you say and what you do and even what you think because if you live with them long enough they get into your head so much that you feel like you’re always doing wrong even when you’re not doing anything at all.
 Thinking is wrong.
 Breathing is wrong.
 (Too loud, probably, and why did you sigh just now?
 Bored, are we?)
 Sitting quietly and staring into space is wrong.
 (Shouldn’t you be cleaning something?)
 “Truth” is this thing that controlling people pretend to want but they want it only so they can know what you’re really up to all day, every day.
-You’ll know this because when you innocently, foolishly tell them the truth, they’ll bring it up in every argument you have for the next 27 years.
+You’ll know this because when you innocently, foolishly tell them the truth, they’ll bring it up in every argument you have for the next several decades.
 They are LYING when they say they want honesty.
 Demanding honesty is a way for them to turn you into the bad guy, thus obscuring the fact that they are the real bad guys.

 Most liars are not born that way.
 Most liars are don’t lie to commit heinous atrocities or to emotionally hurt anyone.
 Most liars are just people who are surrounded by unyielding jerkfaces and need a little wiggle room to take a breath now and then.
 They tried honesty and the reactions from said unyielding jerkfaces were so outrageous, so extreme and unfair that lying started to seem like a viable option.
 Either they’re in a position of powerlessness they cannot escape like a child in a school or an employee who desperately needs their job, or they value the relationship so much that they don’t want to walk away from it, just like Jimmy doesn’t want to walk away from Chuck.
 They are stuck and lying seems like the best way.